-The pension valuation showed an increase in the surplus, on an IAS 19 (Revised) basis, to $\pounds$ 22.6 million compared to $\pounds$ 16.8 million in the previous year.
-The surplus continues not to be shown on the balance sheet due to the IAS 19 (Revised) restriction of recognition of assets where the company does not have an unconditional right to receive returns of contributions or refunds.
+The pension valuation showed an increase in the surplus, on an IAS 19 (Revised) basis, to £24.4 million compared to £22.6 million in the previous year.
+This includes an increase in the expected future liabilities of £1.29 million in respect of guaranteed minimum pension equalisation.

+The pension surplus continues not to be shown on the balance sheet due to the IAS 19 (Revised) restriction of recognition of assets where the company does not have an unconditional right to receive returns of contributions or refunds.